adunning/spring-harvest/spring-harvest.rst

 | Did straight contemn the leaping mountain tops
 | And lose itself in air, and riven cloud:

+[pg 15]

-“‘Ye that have lived a dangerous life of war
+| “‘Ye that have lived a dangerous life of war
-Whose speech has been bold words and heady boasts Gather, for strife and death unknown before,
+| Whose speech has been bold words and heady boasts
+| Gather, for strife and death unknown before,
-Come gather all unto the fronting hosts.’
+| Come gather all unto the fronting hosts.’

 | “I saw the last dim battle in the mist
 | There, where a dreary waste of barren sand